OSINT for Law Enforcement

 What do I need to access Open Source Intelligence (OSINT)?

-While OSINT is gathered from publicly available information, it isn’t alway easy to use OSINT because of the sheer amount of information available.
+While OSINT is gathered from publicly available information, it isn’t alway easy to use OSINT.
 Without the right tools, you may experience information overload or run into information that is outdated or inaccurate.
-To sort through information and find relevant information that can be turned into actionable intelligence, use a public records database like Tracers.
+To sort through information and find relevant data for OSINT, use a public records database like Tracers.